Near Randallstown in Baltimore County, Maryland — The American Northeast (Mid-Atlantic)

 The following text is taken from the Presbyterian Historical Society website:

 Credits.
 This page was last revised on August 27, 2018.
-This page originally submitted on August 13, 2007, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 1,788 times since then and 32 times this year.
+It was originally submitted on August 13, 2007, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 1,897 times since then and 16 times this year.
 Last updated on August 21, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
 Photos: 1, 2, 3. submitted on August 13, 2007, by Bill Pfingsten of Bel Air, Maryland.